 How Do We Solve This?

 Computers and the Internet are not the problems; they are the feelings within—the social anxiety, obsessions, and addictions that need fixing.
 One cannot avoid the Internet, as most jobs and schools require it.
 However, understanding the motivations behind Internet abuse is important.
-If you understand what is gained from the Internet, alternatives can be found.
+If you understand what is gained from the Internet, you can find alternatives.
 I work with my clients to find alternatives and to work with Asperger’s symptoms, both positive and negative.
 Working on these at the same time leads to better success.
 By understanding why Asperger’s and Internet Addiction are related, better treatment outcomes are likely.